ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 useful for deleting or modifying this Attribute in the future.
 Attributes must conform to the Attribute Validation.

-NOTE: The Attributes can have a displayed field, which is equivalent to specifying that an Attribute should be treated as the "Default" in the GUI.
+.. note:: The Attributes can have a displayed field, which is equivalent to specifying that an Attribute should be treated as the "Default" in the GUI.
 This distinction is important for the Source and Description Attributes, which will be displayed at the top of an Indicator or Group screen, as well as on a Browse screen resource.

 Victims
 ^^^^^^^